LMU Sports Network continues its Inside the Lions look at the LMU basketball staff with Director of Operations Brannon

 "This is an exciting opportunity to be working with Coach Dunlap again, and excited to be back in Southern California," said Hays, who grew up in San Diego watching the West Coast Conference as a kid.
 "There was so much to be excited about in coming to LMU that first year.
 I am excited to get back on the floor and back to recruiting in this new role.
 I am really looking forward to working with the guys in a new capacity."

 Hays spent the 2013-14 season as an assistant coach with John Peterson, who was also an assistant with the Lions the first two seasons, at Ohlone College.
 Peterson is also joining Dunlap's staff as the top assistant.
 Prior to the season Ohlone, Hays was an assistant coach at San Jose State for the women's basketball team form 2011-13.

 ""I am very fortunate to have Brannon join our staff," said Dunlap.
 "He brings experience from many different levels, including very successful experience as a head coach.
-I have known him a very long time, his work ethic and devotion to his team will be invaluable to the LMU program.
+I have known him a very long time, his work ethic and devotion to his team is invaluable to the LMU program.
 He has earned the opportunity to get back on the floor and coach, and this will only move us forward in the future."

 Prior to moving back to California, Hayes was a head coach for nine seasons in Colorado.
 In nine seasons as a head coach at Metro State College of Denver (2007-10) and Colorado Christian University (2001-05), Hays' teams recorded six winning seasons and appeared in three NCAA Division II Championship tournaments.
 His overall major college head coaching record is 156-105 (.598).